Guan Li

 The Guan Li and the Ji Li ceremony can be performed by people of any social class; however, rich people were more likely to hold the ceremony than poor people.
-In the 20th century, these ceremonies slowly phased out, but there has been a recent resurgence of interest, especially in those who are interested in Confucian traditions and hanfu.
+In the 17th century, these ceremonies were banned as the traditional chinese top knot was forcebly replaced by the Manchu Queue, but there has been a recent resurgence of interest, especially in those who are interested in Confucian traditions and hanfu.
 Since 2010, large Guan Li ceremonies have taken place each year at Wenmiao, in Taiyuan, Shanxi.

 History

 The Guan Li and the Ji Li ceremony appeared in China in ancient times, prior to the Qin era.
 Some philosophical texts dating from the Zhou dynasty and Warring States period provide some evidence for the Guan Li ceremony, for example in the Analects of Confucius and by texts written by Mencius.
 The Guan Li ceremony can also be found in the Han Shu.